modbas/mad76/doc/teachmad76io/teachmad76io.md

         sys.exit(0)
     ```

-Python Code to Power On any RC [python-poweron]
+Python Code to Power On any RC
 ------------------------------

 -   The following code may power on any of the RCs